47 of The Best Sport Psychology Quotes

 Michael Jordan

-Comment: Again Jordan is showing us that it was his mindset that made him so special.
+Comment: Again, Jordan shows us that it was his mindset that made him so special.
 Being able to distinguish between effort (“trying”) and results (“failure”) is so very important.
 One way to do this is to forget about being able to control anything.
 Instead, consider the amount of influence you have.
-The more influence the more mental value you might put on those areas.
+The more influence, the more mental value you might put on those areas.

 “Obstacles don’t have to stop you.
 If you run into a wall, don’t turn around and give up.
 Figure out how to climb it, go through it, or work around it.”